bvn-architecture/city-labels/README.md

 ## The context

 Since going back into the studio after Covid, BVN has had a pretty relaxed approach to where to sit.
-It's not exactly hot desking, and it's not exactly, well, any oficially understood way of working.
+It's not exactly hot desking, and it's not exactly, well, any officially understood way of working.
 (Yet; maybe it will change soon?)
 This is a change, and it presents a few opportunities and challenges (not to sound too corporate):
 * 🙂 You can sit wherever you like.
 If you need an hour of quiet, pick up your laptop and sit somewhere quieter.
 * 😢 You can never find anyone, they might be in the studio, or they might be at home.
 Are you wasting your time looking?
 You just don't know.
 BVN has movable desks in the Sydney studio.
-* 🙂 If we think of the studio as a place where we do experiments then this is a major oportunity to learn something.
+* 🙂 If we think of the studio as a place where we do experiments then this is a major opportunity to learn something.
 * 😢 We don't have a way of recording the results of any experiments we do, so we're not (yet) able to learn anything beyond some anecdotes.
 * 😢 The Sydney studio has [movable desks](http://www.bvn.com.au/2019/02/11/desks-move-suitable-case-social-contagion/).
 This means that when an IT support call comes in "my screen is broken" there's no way to know which desk someone is talking about.

 Taking all those together, there's a lot we can do (and I'll link to that once we do it), but the first step is identifying what we've got.
-That means giving each desk and dock an identidying name.
+That means giving each desk and dock an identifying name.

 Names are hard.
-The old favourite of _a random hex number_ e.g. `18b428` is hard to say, hard to type acurately, and hard to remember.
+The old favourite of _a random hex number_ e.g. `18b428` is hard to say, hard to type accurately, and hard to remember.
 Something like `X Æ A-12` is hard to say _and_ hard to type.
 What we need is something easy to say, unique, and memorable.
-Categories of things are pretty good for that, e.g. bond villians, types of octopus, countries.
+Categories of things are pretty good for that, e.g. bond villains, types of octopus, countries.
 These are great, but they also suffer from being quite short lists, and if you have a lot of things to label, _Blowfelt7_ gets you back to where you started.

 ![Picture of Donald Pleasence as Ernst Stavro Blofeld from You Only Live Twice.](https://upload.wikimedia.org/wikipedia/en/c/c3/Blofeldpleasance67.jpg)